kvaps/ltsp-readonly/README.md

-#  LTSP5 readonly configs and Cookbook
+#  LTSP5 readonly patch and Cookbook

+This patch allow you to create readonly users.
+And allow you to edit default configs in user's home directory.
+Any changes made by user will not be saved in its home directory.

 ## Readonly patch